Domain-Expanded ASTE: Rethinking Generalization in Aspect Sentiment Triplet Extraction: Introduction

+Thus, we introduce confidence-aware sentiment extraction (\modelname{}), a simple and effective decoding strategy to improve the trustworthiness and performance of LLMs for complex sentiment tasks like ASTE.
+Inspired by self-consistency \cite{wang2023selfconsistency} which samples diverse reasoning paths to select the most consistent answer, we sample diverse sets of sentiment triplets to select the most consistent triplets.
+Intuitively, sentiment triplets which are most consistent, i.e., occur most often when sampling diverse sets of triplets, can be assigned a higher confidence.
+Notably, it is simple to integrate \modelname{} with any language model that supports stochastic sampling, and it does not require any model re-training or access to model logits.
+Compared to conventional decoding methods such as greedy search or beam search, \modelname{} enhances interpretability by estimating the confidence of each predicted triplet, and improves performance by explicitly considering a larger pool of sentiment triplets.

-\flag{ In summary, our main contributions include: (1) As ASTE methods are limited to the in-domain setting for two domains, we propose a domain-expanded benchmark to cover the in-domain, out-of-domain and cross-domain settings.
+In summary, our main contributions include: (1) To evaluate ASTE methods more holistically, we propose a domain-expanded benchmark which covers in-domain and out-of-domain performance across diverse domains.
 (2) We annotate more than 4000 samples for two new domains based on hotel and cosmetics product reviews to support the new benchmark.
-(3) Our analysis for the existing models on the new benchmark reveals insights for the generalization of language models for aspect-based sentiment analysis tasks. }
+(3) We propose \modelname{}, a simple and effective decoding strategy to enhance the trustworthiness and performance of LLMs for ASTE.
+Our experiments demonstrate its effectiveness across different models, tasks, and settings.